Meet the Team

 Susanna left her job as an Ecologist in the UK in 2015 to join her husband in South America.
 What was originally a four month trip ended up with her staying permanently.

-A graduate with a Bachelors of Science in Biology from Lancaster University she has spent her time since researching, working with, and conserving wildlife and habitats across several South American countries, as well as in the UK.
+A graduate with a Bachelors of Science in Biology from Lancaster University she has spent her time since researching, working with, and conserving wildlife and habitats across several South American countries.

-While her husband pursues wildlife for photography, she follows for the opportunity to study and learn about the wildlife.
-While she is fascinated by and enjoys learning about all plants and animals, she particularly enjoys birds, bats and felines, which doesn’t explain why her favourite animal is the Tasmanian Devil.
+While her husband pursues wildlife for photography, she follows for the opportunity to study and learn about the wildlife, as well as dabbling a little with photography.
+While she is fascinated by and enjoys learning about all plants and animals, she particularly enjoys birds, bats and felines, and has fallen in love with the enigmatic, characterful Giant River Otters.